Emily Prentiss: Later Seasons (Seasons 12 to 17)

 Prentiss returns to the BAU in Season 12 following Hotch's departure, stepping into the role of Unit Chief.
-Her tenure as leader involves managing internal challenges, including conflicts with FBI Assistant Director Linda Barnes, and leading the team through high-profile cases, such as the manhunt for serial killer Peter Lewis (Scratch).
-In “Wheels Up,” Prentiss is abducted and tortured by Scratch but refuses to compromise her team, highlighting her commitment to the BAU’s mission.
-She later oversees the resolution of Scratch’s threat.
+Her tenure as leader involves managing internal challenges, including conflicts with FBI Assistant Director Linda Barnes, and leading the team through high-profile cases, such as the manhunt for serial killer Peter Lewis.
+In "Wheels Up," Prentiss is abducted and tortured by Lewis but refuses to compromise her team, highlighting her commitment to the BAU's mission.
+She later oversees the resolution of Scratch's threat.

-Prentiss’s leadership is explored further in the later seasons, along with her efforts to balance her professional and personal life.
+Prentiss' leadership is explored further in the later seasons, along with her efforts to balance her professional and personal life.
 Her romantic relationship with Agent Andrew Mendoza is a recurring subplot.
 She was nominated to become the FBI Director in Season 15, ultimately deciding to remain with the BAU, reaffirming her commitment to the team.
 By the end of Season 15, she is promoted to Section Chief, overseeing the BAU and continuing her work within the FBI.
 Emily Prentiss has continued to appear in the series revival, Criminal Minds: Evolution.
-She maintains her position as a Section Chief in Seasons 16 and 17, experiencing a major traumatic event at the end of Season 17 during the discovery of the last two suspects relating to "Gold Star."
+She maintains her position as a Section Chief in Seasons 16 and 17, experiencing a major traumatic event at the end of Season 17 during the discovery of the last two suspects relating to "Gold Star".